Finding a Top Financial Advisor Firm in Edina, Minnesota

 Accredited Investors Wealth Management

-Accredited Investors Wealth Management largest amount in assets under management (AUM) of any firm on this list.
-The fee-only firm typically serves high-net-worth individuals, pension plans and charitable organizations.
-While there is no minimum account size, the firm imposes a minimum annual fee of $20,000, which could be cost-prohibitive for those with smaller account sizes.
+Accredited Investors Wealth Management has the largest amount of assets under management (AUM) on this list.
+The fee-only firm typically serves non-high-net-worth and high-net-worth individuals, retirement plans, businesses and charitable organizations.
+While there is no minimum account size, the firm imposes a minimum annual fee of $20,000, which could be cost-prohibitive for those with smaller accounts.

-Throughout this team, there are 22 certified financial planners (CFPs), which is significantly more than any other firm on this list.
-You’ll also find three chartered financial analysts (CFAs), five certified public accountants (CPAs), one chartered life underwriter (CLU) and one chartered financial consultant (ChFC).
+Throughout this team, there are 24 certified financial planners (CFPs), which is significantly more than any other firm on this list.
+You’ll also find four chartered financial analysts (CFAs), five certified public accountants (CPAs), one retirement income certified professional (RICP), one chartered life underwriter (CLU) and one chartered financial consultant (ChFC).

 Accredited Investors Wealth Management Background